Equine vision: Visual acuity and sensitivity to motion

 The horse has a "visual streak", or an area within the retina, linear in shape, with a high concentration of ganglion cells (up to 6100 cells/mm2 in the visual streak compared to the 150 and 200 cells/mm2 in the peripheral area).
 Horses have better acuity when the objects they are looking at fall in this region.
 They therefore will tilt or raise their heads, to help place the objects within the area of the visual streak.

 The horse is very sensitive to motion, as motion is usually the first alert that a predator is approaching.
-Such motion is usually first detected in their periphery, where they have poor visual acuity, and horses will usually act defensive and run if something suddenly moves into their peripheral field of vision.
+Such motion is usually first detected in their periphery, where they have poor visual acuity.
+Horses will usually act defensive and run if something suddenly moves into their peripheral field of vision.

 Color vision

-Horses are not color blind, they have two-color, or dichromatic vision.
+Horses are not color blind; they have two-color or dichromatic vision.
 This means they distinguish colors in two wavelength regions of visible light, compared to the three-color (trichromic vision) of most humans.
 In other words, horses naturally see the blue and green colors of the spectrum and the color variations based upon them, but cannot distinguish red.
 Research indicates that their color vision is somewhat like red-green color blindness in humans, in which certain colors, especially red and related colors, appear more green.

 Dichromatic vision is the result of the animal having two types of cones in their eyes: a short-wavelength-sensitive cone (S) that is optimal at 428 nm (blue), and a middle-to-long wavelength sensitive cone (M/L) which sees optimally at 539 nm, more of a yellowish color.
 This structure may have arisen because horses are most active at dawn and dusk, a time when the rods of the eye are especially useful.

 The horse's limited ability to see color is sometimes taken into consideration when designing obstacles for the horse to jump, since the animal will have a harder time distinguishing between the obstacle and the ground if the two are only a few shades different.
 Therefore, most people paint their jump rails a different color from the footing or the surrounding landscape so that the horse may better judge the obstacle on the approach.
 Studies have shown that horses are less likely to knock a rail down when the jump is painted with two or more contrasting colors, rather than one single color.
 It is especially difficult for horses to distinguish between yellows and greens.